 As an uncontested divorce lawyer I do not consider my role only includes drafting the custody agreement into an enforceable divorce decree because sometimes the parties have not considered how future changes in their lives may affect the agreement.
 I work with my client to make sure the custody terms make sense and my client understands what may happen in the future.

-You can end your marriage in Tarrant County without hiring a divorce lawyer.
+You can end your marriage in Texas without hiring a divorce lawyer.
 The question is not so much whether you must hire an attorney but whether you should hire uncontested divorce lawyers in Fort Worth.
 An uncontested divorce lawyer will do the heavy lifting drafting documents and ensuring your divorce decree contains enforceable language should problems arise in the future.
 Your divorce lawyer will guide you through the courts.
 There is value in this help, especially to ensure your agreement survives as an enforceable divorce decree.
 You may not have children or significant property that needs protection so you may find less value in hiring an uncontested divorce lawyer, at least for that reason.